asim-p/javascript-projects/README.md

 - **HTML**: The structure of the pages and basic elements.
 - **CSS**: Styling to make the applications user-friendly and visually appealing.
 - **JavaScript**: For adding interactivity, making APIs calls, and handling dynamic content.

+## Learning Resources
+Here are some great resources that helped me along the way:

+- **[MDN Web Docs](https://developer.mozilla.org/en-US/)**: A comprehensive and well-documented resource for learning HTML, CSS, and JavaScript.
+- **[freeCodeCamp](https://www.freecodecamp.org/)**: Offers free coding lessons and exercises that helped solidify my understanding of web development concepts.
+- **[JavaScript30](https://javascript30.com/)**: A 30-day challenge that teaches JavaScript by building projects.